nicholastn1/sales-calculator/README.md

 - Basic sales tax rate is 10% for non-exempt items
 - Import duty rate is 5% for all imported items (no exemptions)
 - Tax rounding follows the specified rule: round up to the nearest 0.05
-- The rounding formula `(raw_tax * 20).ceil / 20.0` correctly implements "round up to nearest 0.05"
+- Rounding formula `(raw_tax * 20).ceil / 20.0` correctly implements "round up to nearest 0.05"
 - Total calculations are performed on individual line items, then summed

 ### Output Format Assumptions

 - Receipt format matches the provided examples exactly
-- Prices are displayed with 2 decimal places
+- Prices are displayed with 2 decimal figures
 - Line items show: `[quantity] [display_name]: [total_with_tax]`
 - For imported items, "imported" is prepended to the product name in the display
 - Sales taxes and total are shown at the bottom of the receipt

 ### Error Handling Assumptions

-- Invalid input lines are silently ignored (filtered out by `.compact`)
+- Invalid input lines are gracefully ignored (filtered out by `.compact`)
 - The application expects well-formed input and does not provide detailed error messages
 - Zero or negative quantities/prices are considered invalid and ignored